RoViL-Team/rxkinfu/README.md

 ### Citation
 If you use this package in your own work, please cite our paper:

-"rxKinFu: Moving Volume KinectFusion for 3D Perception and Robotics", Dimitrios Kanoulas, Nikos G. Tsagarakis, and Marsette Vona.
+Dimitrios Kanoulas, Nikos G. Tsagarakis, and Marsette Vona, "rxKinFu: Moving Volume KinectFusion for 3D Perception and Robotics", IEEE/RAS International Conference on Humanoid Robots (Humanoids), 2018.

 ### Possible Errors
 1. RGB-D USB Communication through OpenNI is not working: